-~How I got into loop braiding~
+How I got into loop braiding~

-The first loop braid I learned was a five-loop square braid, done with the V-fell braiding method that I teach in this blog.
+> The first loop braid I learned was a five-loop square braid, done with the V-fell braiding method that I teach in this blog.
 That was in 2006, here in California.
 I was taught by a young woman who had learned it herself in the 1990’s, in a summer camp for teens in the northwest U.S. (Washington state).
-She happened to drop in on a knitting group I was attending regularly, and when the topic of knitted I-cord came up, she mentioned that she knew how to braid I-cord, and showed me how.

-That was my first exposure to loop braiding.
-Since then I have met 2 other people who also learned this V-fell method in Washington state summer camps in the 90’s.
+> Since then I have met 2 other people who also learned this V-fell method in Washington state summer camps in the 90’s.
 My guess is that the camp counselor who first brought it into “camp culture” there had learned it directly from an Asian or South American relative, or else learned it while traveling abroad.

-Dana taught me a five-loop square braid, and told me that I could make bigger braids by adding more fingers and loops—up to a limit of 9 loops.
+> Dana taught me a five-loop square braid, and told me that I could make bigger braids by adding more fingers and loops—up to a limit of 9 loops.
 (I still don’t know if she had been taught how to braid with 9 loops, or had figured it out on her own.)
 She taught me using what she happened to have with her—fingering-weight knitting yarn—but told me the braids would be very pretty if I used a mix of different colors, and suggested embroidery floss.

-Luckily, I jotted down some notes.
+> Luckily, I jotted down some notes.
 I tried it a few days later with some rather ugly yarn, and wasn’t too impressed.
 But about 3 months later I decided to bring my notes and some embroidery floss along on one of our summer music-camp trips.
 This time I was instantly hooked!
 Since Dana had told me it was possible, I had no hesitation in trying 7 loops, and then 9 loops in the next day or two, at that point using my thumbs since they were the last fingers left to add.